Three Postmortem Lessons From a "Failed" Project

 3. Don’t Get Distracted.
 Cross the Finish Line

-With a defined solution and everybody working on it, we started to estimate with poker planning.
-During some of the planning sessions, we joked about putting “in one month” as the completion date for all tickets and stopped doing those meetings.
-Why make everybody in the team vote for an estimation on a task somebody else was already working on?
-We all knew what we needed to do and what everybody else was doing.
+Why should everyone in the team vote for an estimation on a task somebody else was already working on?
+We all knew what we needed and what everybody else was doing.

 It was time to focus on the goal and not get distracted by unproductive ceremonies or meetings.
 I don’t mean stop writing unit tests or doing code reviews.
+Those were the minimum safety procedures for the team.

 For my future projects, I will focus on crossing the finish line.

 Voilà!
-These are the lessons I learned from this project.
-Although tech choice plays a role in the success of a project, I found that “people and interactions” are way more important.
-I bet we can find fail projects using the most state-of-the-art technology or programming languages.
+These are the postmortem lessons I learned from this project.
+Although tech choice plays a role in the success of a project, I found that “people and interactions” are way more important than choosing the right libraries and frameworks.

 For more career lessons, check my five lessons after five years as a software developer, ten lessons learned after one year of remote work and things I wished I knew before working as a software engineer.